There are now 2 possible online modes for units:

-Availability Location Mode Non-standard teaching period UWA (Perth) Face to face
+Availability Location Mode Not available in 2023 UWA (Perth) Face to face

-- Students are able to (1) explain theories of regulation and governance as applied to international development; (2) critically evaluate debates over state-building, migration, and social protection in international development; and (3) research, develop and deliver critical analysis of regulation and development with both theoretical and empirical relevance.
+Students are able to (1) explain theories of regulation and governance as applied to international development; (2) critically evaluate debates over state-building, migration, and social protection in international development; and (3) research, develop and deliver critical analysis of regulation and development with both theoretical and empirical relevance.

-- Indicative assessments in this unit are as follows: (1) mid-term test and (2) research essay.
+Indicative assessments in this unit are as follows: (1) mid-term test and (2) research essay.
 Further information is available in the unit outline.

 - Contact hours